TopOTheHourBot/TopOTheHourBot/README.md

 Twitch bots are also not like Discord bots - the user who created the bot's account may still login as the bot, and use the account as normal.
 This hasn't been done since the initial few days of the bot's deployment, however (there was one message sent in Hasan's chat, from me, that was done to test something).

+### When does the bot run?

+The bot will go online everyday at 2:00 PM Eastern (or, 11:00 AM Pacific in Hasan's time).
+It goes offline after 10 hours.

 ### Why is the bot's name pink?

 It's a small homage to a friend of mine in chat, whose name also ends in "bot" (but isn't one).

+### How is the bot ran?

+The bot currently runs on a [DigitalOcean Droplet](https://www.digitalocean.com/products/droplets) that executes the main.py script from a [cron job](https://en.wikipedia.org/wiki/Cron).

+The bot has been moved to many different locations, however, and is likely to change again in the future.

 ### Are my messages kept somewhere?